 As the quantity of wastewater discharged to receiving waters increases, the level of treatment will also need to increase in waters that have limited assimilative capacity or water quality impairments (see Section 3).
-In this water planning region, when planning to meet future water and wastewater needs, consideration also needs to be given to reservoir operations in the Chattahoochee River Basin by the U.S. Army Corps of Engineers and the ability to meet the needs in the system, including future consumptive demands as presented in this section, instream uses, and Congressionally authorized purposes.
+In this water planning region, when planning to meet future water and wastewater needs, consideration also needs to be given to reservoir operations in the Chattahoochee River Basin by the USACE and the ability to meet the needs in the system, including future consumptive demands as presented in this section, instream uses, and congressionally authorized purposes.
 The Council discusses this further in other sections of this Plan.
-Meeting water demands across the ACF Basin requires coordination and continued collaboration by the Middle Chattahoochee Water Planning Council with the Metropolitan North Georgia Water Planning District and the Lower Flint-Ochlockonee and Upper
+Meeting water demands across the ACF Basin requires coordination and continued collaboration by the Middle Chattahoochee Water Planning Council with the Metropolitan North Georgia Water Planning District and the Lower Flint-Ochlockonee and Upper Flint Water Planning Councils.
+Additionally, ACF water resources planning requires consideration of Alabama water demands in the Chattahoochee River Basin.
+Future water demands for Alabama were not available for use in this planning cycle.
+More coordination is needed to improve data on Alabama water demands, and the Council makes a recommendation about the need for this information in Section 6.